Tracker (2010 film): Plot

 Arjan van Diemen is a renowned Afrikaner commando leader of the Second Boer War, and a master tracker.
 After the war, which ended in a British victory, he emigrates from South Africa to Auckland in the British colony of New Zealand.
 Upon arrival, he is recognised by Sergeant-Major Saunders, a British soldier who also fought in the Second Boer War, and is promptly arrested.
 Major Carlysle, also a British Boer War veteran, and the officer in charge of the British garrison in Auckland, respects van Diemen as a former opponent and releases him; Carlysle also knows that British soldiers burned down van Diemen's farm and killed his family.

 Meanwhile, Kereama, a Māori harpooner on a whaling ship, sleeps with a prostitute in an army stable.
-A drunken Saunders arrives with two of his comrades, and become angry at a Māori coupling with a white woman.
+A drunken Saunders arrives with two of his comrades, and becomes angry at a Māori coupling with a white woman.
 He and the other men beat and taunt Kereama, who fights back; in the confusion Saunders accidentally kills one of his own men, but evades responsibility by blaming Kereama.
 Kereama flees, knowing that he has no hope of a fair trial.
 After Saunders convinces a sceptical Carlysle of Kereama's guilt, Carlysle gathers a posse of soldiers to pursue Kereama, along with Bryce, a civilian tracker.
 Knowing of van Diemen's skills, Carlysle offers him a substantial reward to help them.

 As they track Kereama, Bryce and van Diemen disagree over which way he has gone.
 Van Diemen takes a different path and eventually surprises and captures Kereama, while the soldiers follow a different trail and fall behind.
 Kereama persistently declares his innocence as van Diemen takes him back; notwithstanding their common traumas at the hands of the British, van Diemen refuses to release him, and they make their way back across the New Zealand landscape to return to the British garrison, with van Diemen revealing that, during the Boer War, he and his men would cut off the trigger fingers of British prisoners.
 Kereama escapes, but van Diemen catches up to him.
 The two fight, but Kereama gains the upper hand and almost kills van Diemen when the soldiers come upon them and recapture him.
 That night, having developed sympathy for Kereama, van Diemen subtly drops a knife, allowing him to free himself and escape once again.